back2Lobby/manipulate-http-response/README.md

 ```
 2. Normal: Just copy paste `manipulator.js` file into your project and link it in the `<head>` section.
 ## **Usage**
 Create an object of class `Manipulate`.
-Its constructor accepts 3 arguments functions.
+Its constructor accepts an arguments as closure functions.

 Syntax for Manipulate Class's Constructor is: